JabRef/jabref/docs/decisions/0024-use-#-as-indicator-for-BibTeX-string-constants.md

 field1 = value # value --> %value% # %value%
 ```

-* Good, because A user does not write LaTeX comments inside a string
+* Good, because a user does not write LaTeX comments inside a string
 * Bad, because `%` could be used in Markdown, too
 * Bad, because `%` is used for comments in LaTeX and thus migtht cause confusion
 * Bad, because `%` could appear in URLs: There is [url percent encoding](https://www.w3schools.com/tags/ref_urlencode.asp)